kschang77/about-me/README.md

 1) I go to github and create a new repo under my account called assignment7, generate a default README.
 You can also create a LICENSE now.
 AND maybe the .gitignore as well.
 Choose the environment you usually program in.
 Or just leave it out.

-2) I go ahead create a LICENSE file and pick MIT licnese
+2) (OPTIONAL) I go ahead create a LICENSE file and pick MIT licnese, if you haven't done it at creation

 3) I go to clone or download button and get the git@..... string and copy that into clipboard